larylc/More-Chess-Webscraped-Data/README.md

 ## Data

-Descriptions for original data sets:
+Descriptions for original birthdate and birthplace data sets:
 * [all_grandmaster_bdates_bplaces.csv](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/all_grandmaster_bdates_bplaces.csv): Data set of all grandmaster `birthdates` and `city of birth` information as of September 2021.
 * [rest_of_grandmaster_bdates_bplaces.csv](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/rest_of_grandmaster_bdates_bplaces.csv): Data set of grandmaster `birthdates` and `city of birth` information for chess players under 2600 as of September 2021.
-* [top_grandmaster_ratings_before_2000](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/top_grandmaster_ratings_before_2000.csv): Data set of grandmaster `birthdates` and `city of birth` information for chess players over 2600 as of September 2021.
+* [top_grandmaster_bdates_bplaces.csv](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/top_grandmaster_ratings_before_2000.csv): Data set of grandmaster `birthdates` and `city of birth` information for chess players over 2600 as of September 2021.

+Description for rating record data set:
+* [top_grandmaster_ratings_before_2000](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/top_grandmaster_ratings_before_2000.csv): Data set of top grandmaster monthly classical ratings before January of 2000.

-Descriptions for updated data sets:
+Description for updated birthdate and birthplace data set:
 * [all_grandmaster_bdates_bplaces_updated.csv](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/all_grandmaster_bdates_bplaces_updated.csv): Data set of grandmaster `birthdates` and `city of birth` information updated so that it includes `longitude`, `latitude` and `country of birth` information.

 ## Sources

 You can visit the [Grandmaster B-Days and B-Dates project](https://larylc.github.io/chess_birthday_project/) for the original birthplace and city of birth sources.

+You can visit the [Finding the Missing Records project](https://larylc.github.io/Independent-Projects-/missing_chess_records.html) for the rating records before 2000.

 The geographic data was gathered from two main sources Google and the Simplemaps website.